-Unstructured messages can be sent directly to an open Stream instance and will be serialized appropriately.
+Unstructured (or less structured messages) can be sent directly to an open Stream instance.
 Any python object that can be JSON serialized can be sent.
-Examples include a dictionary, a byte64 encoded string, and a list.
+Examples include a dictionary, a string, and a list.
+At an even more raw level, bytes objects can be sent without any further encoding or interpretation.